 My next step was to fix the bass driver, the midrange driver and the tweeter securely to the baffle.
-Which was done simply by screwing the three components directly on to the Baffle.
-Afterward, I was able to fit the crossovers and the termination by screwing to the base of the Baffle.
+Which was done simply by screwing the three components directly on to the Baffle?
+Afterwards, I was able to fit the crossovers and the termination by screwing to the base of the Baffle.

 The second step was to do cover the front of the OB with a material that had a good feel, was transparent so the sound would be able to pass through.
-Also have a nice color so it would fit into the room and not look out of place.
+Also, have a nice colour so it would fit into the room and not look out of place.
 This was done with material taken from the local curtain shop.
 I was able to fit the material to the Baffle with the help of an industrial staple gun and I went on very smoothly.
 The next thing I did was to add some wooden surrounds to the Top, sides and bottom of the Baffle, and this gave it a lovely look and even had a professional look!

 The first thing that I noticed was the air and space the music now presented.
 Gone was that typical boxy sound.
 And, now a very open and inviting sound.
 The bass was rich and full, all the highs were in place with more lively feel to everything.
 I was impressed and really excited to hear this transformation.
 The music also had a somewhat 3D effect to it and this I had not noticed before.
 And, was a real improvement in sound and I liked what I heard!

 As the first experiment was a success, I decided to take the OB a step further.
 I had a pair of 15″ Tannoy drivers and I thought it would be an idea to see how they sounded.
 I did the same thing, went to my local hardware shop and had 25mm MDF cut to suit.
 And, then went to work and installed the Tannoys.